pascal-fb-martin/echttp/test/README.md

 ```
 ./httpserver -http-port=8080
 ```
-* If you want to se the debug traces:
+* If you want to see the debug traces:
 ```
 ./httpserver -http-port=8080 -http-debug
 ```